Finding scientific information: Search terms

 • a search term used as the latter part of a compound word, e.g., the term ‘game’ will not find the word ‘videogame‘.

-• Use a truncation symbol to search for inflected forms, derivatives, and the initial parts of compound words.
+• Use a truncation mark to search for inflected forms, derivatives, and the initial parts of compound words.

 Common search terms include: